James A. Steintrager

 Research Interests

-Libertinism and radical philosophy; film studies; systems theory; sociological approaches to cultural production
+Libertinism, materialism and radical Enlightenment philosophy; sound studies; sociological approaches to cultural production

 Research Abstract

-My most recent monograph is The Autonomy of Pleasure: Libertines, License, and Sexual Revolution (Columbia UP, 2016).
-The principal topic is the radicalization of libertinism, its initial alignment and subsequent break with philosophie, and the consequences of making pleasure into a sovereign power in pre-Revolutionary France.
+My primary research interests are libertinism, materialism, and radical Enlightenment philosophy in France and Britain in the later seventeenth through the eighteenth century.
+In my monograph The Autonomy of Pleasure: Libertines, License, and Sexual Revolution (Columbia UP, 2016), I examine the radicalization of libertinism, its initial alignment and subsequent break with philosophie, and the consequences of making pleasure into a sovereign power in pre-Revolutionary France.
 This work has also allowed me to stretch back into earlier texts—for example, considering the reception of satires from classical antiquity—as well as forward—looking at the Marquis de Sade’s rehabilitation in theoretical texts in the 1960s and 70s, for instance, or examining parallels between my primary material and the later “democratic” sexual revolution.
-My previous book is Cruel Delight: Enlightenment Culture and the Inhuman (Indiana UP, 2004).
+My previous monograph is Cruel Delight: Enlightenment Culture and the Inhuman (Indiana UP, 2004).
 Here I examined the construction of the category of “moral monstrosity” within philosophy in Britain and France and the deployment of this conceptual category in literature, journalism, and the visual arts, with debates about scientific curiosity, anatomy, vivisection, and criminality as my foci.

-I am also working on a follow-up volume to The Autonomy of Pleasure, tentatively titled “The Epistemology of Fantasy,” that examines the how literary texts—libertine and otherwise—complicate the dominant Lockeian models of language and knowledge in the eighteenth century, providing a sort of constructivist complement to philosophy’s representational ideal.
+At present, my main book project, tentatively titled “The Epistemology of Fantasy, examines the how literary texts—libertine and otherwise—complicate dominant Lockeian models of language and knowledge in the eighteenth century, providing a sort of constructivist complement to philosophy’s representational ideal.
+I have also been researching intellectual networks among antiquaries, collectors, and libertines across Europe—including Britain, France, Italy, Germany, and Poland—in the eighteenth century, including figures central to the creation of the British Museum such as Charles Townley and William Hamilton.

 Publications